wvanderp/WebcamMap/README.md

 This project also uses the "Icons8 flat integrated webcam" icon from the Icons8 library.
 These icons are available under the [MIT](https://opensource.org/licenses/MIT) license and available at Wikimedia Commons ([link](https://commons.wikimedia.org/wiki/File:Icons8_flat_integrated_webcam.svg)).

+The black directional webcam icon was created by Wikipedia user Waffle5522 and kindly placed in the public domain.

 ## Todos

 - Preview webcams